 Depending on your long-term goals, you could earn a bachelor’s, a master’s, or a doctorate to gain experience and boost your knowledge about music.

 With your degree in hand, it’s time to start sharing your passion.
 An associate’s degree allows you to teach in a private or preschool setting.
-Advancing to a bachelor’s degree opens doors to becoming a Band Director or Choir Teacher in a public school.
+Advancing to a bachelor’s degree opens doors to becoming a or Choir Teacher in a public school.